 Taking a wide angle view of food insecurity (see the Ryerson 5As of food security in the Framework section), then most Canadians are currently food insecure or at significant risk of becoming so.
 When one adds the amount of poverty - related food insecurity (see below) with the levels of food-related chronic disease, food access issues, the difficulties in many parts of the country acquiring culturally and personally appropriate diets, on-going challenges with food safety, and national food supply vulnerabilities associated with market-distortions and environmental degradation (see other parts of this Problem section), then most of us are touched in some way by food insecurity.

 But, income-related food insecurity is the most acute and immediate problem and the primary focus of this section.
 Canada's income security is now described as one of the weakest in the industrial world.
 In 2012, 1 Canadian household in 8 experienced income-related food insecurity at some level, meaning “inadequate or insecure access to food because of financial constraints”, and this involved some 4 million people including over a million children (1 child in 6 lived in a food insecure household) (Tarasuk et al., 2014).
 Almost 5 million Canadians lived in poverty in 2016, 1 Canadian in 7 (Canada without Poverty and Citizens for Public Justice, 2016).
-The latest data from Statistics Canada (2022) concludes that 6.9 million Canadians (including 1 child in 4) experience income-related food insecurity, and this does not include the Territories where food insecurity is historically high.
+Statistics Canada (2022) concluded that 6.9 million Canadians (including 1 child in 4) experienced income-related food insecurity, and this does not include the Territories where food insecurity is historically high.
+2023 data from Statistics Canada revealed a sharp annual rise of those marginally, moderately or severely food insecure to 8.7 million.
 According to the Canadian Community Health Survey (CCHS), household food insecurity among First Nations is more than twice the national average (28.2%, excluding First Nations Peoples living on reserve, versus 12.6%).
 Among First Nations peoples living on reserve (about 43% of the total First Nations population), the levels of food insecurity are even higher, although the data is not as comprehensive.
 For four provinces, the levels of food insecurity on reserve were: 41% in British Columbia (2008-2009); 38% in Manitoba (2010); 29% in Ontario (2011-2012); 47% in Alberta (2013).
 Four in ten (41%) Inuit aged 15 and older lived in food insecure households (Dietitians of Canada, 2016).

 Sriram and Tarasuk (2015) concluded that food insecurity appears to result from the interplay of household resources (income, assets, access to credit) and household expenditures (shelter, food, other necessities, and debt).
 Those with lower income and significant household expenses are more likely to report being food insecure.
 Income precarity and material deprivation are, thus, significant dimensions of this situation.
 The working poor (receiving low wages for their work) and those receiving government benefits are very likely to be food insecure (Dietitians of Canada, 2016).